jamado95/lifi-challenge/README.md

 ## Implementation Notes

 The repo contains a generic implementation of an EVM compatible, statefull event listener that can be found at `src/ContractEventListener.ts`.
+The listener and its state manager are designed in such a way as to allow for multiple listener instances to run concurrently, with each instance scrapping data for an unique combination of blockchain network, contract address and event types.
 The listener implements a basic backoff strategy with limited retry attempts for handling errors related to provider timeouts, *too many events* errors and *oversized block query space* errors.

 The listener will start to scrape the selected blockchain network (`.env:BLOCKCHAIN`) between **[*latest_block - MAX_BLOCK_DIFF*, *latest_block*]** where **MAX_BLOCK_DIFF** is set to 2000 blocks (see `src/ContractEventListener.MAX_BLOCK_DIFF`).
 The listener can be started and stopped at will, and its expected to resume operations from it left off.